top of page

 Heat a small amount of oil in a frying pan over medium heat.
 Spoon the mixture into the pan and cook until golden brown, about 4-5 minutes per side.

-Traditionally, turnip cake dough is steamed for about 30 minutes, cooled, and sliced before frying.
-This simplified method skips steaming and allows the cakes to be pan-fried immediately.
+Traditionally, turnip cake batter is steamed for about 60 minutes, then cooled overnight and sliced before frying.
+This simplified method skips the steaming step and allows the cakes to be pan-fried immediately.

-An easy Asian tapas-style dish I often include in my “what I eat in a day” meals.
+It’s an easy, Asian tapas–style dish that I often include in my “what I eat in a day” meals.

 Comments